Inigo-Javier/Inigo-Javier/README.md

 ### About me:

-I've been trained in MERN Fullstack technologies and I'm in a continuous learning process, discovering new technologies and facing new challenges
+I've been trained in MERN Fullstack technologies and I'm in a continuous learning process, discovering new technologies and facing new challenges.

 ### Languages :